iScsc/blog.iscsc.fr/src/content/posts/wifi-deauth-attack.md/index.md

 The harder thing to do is to force victim to reconnect.
 Sometime, victim OS does not reconnect automatically.

-Use stenght password to protect your WiFi or use WPA3 protocol (hash function harder to calculate => lower hash rate)

-It makes brutforce method less efficient
+Use strong passwords to protect your WiFi or use WPA3 protocol (hash function harder to calculate => lower hash rate).
+It makes the bruteforce method less efficient.